kanahia/extractoR/README.md

 # extractoR
-Script extract sequences based on PCR primers from the transcriptome, generate fasta files which are later on mapped to the genome, converted to bed files and ready for visualization in genome browser.
+Script extracts sequences based on PCR primers from the transcriptome, generate fasta files which are later on mapped to the genome, converted to bed files and ready for visualization in genome browser.